 4.3.67.1 Definition

-This IOC contains attributes to support the 5G Multi-Operator Core Network (5G MOCN) network sharing architecture (see clause 5.18 of 3GPP TS 23.501 [2].).
+This IOC contains attributes to support the NG-RAN Multi-Operator Core Network (NG-RAN MOCN) network sharing with multiple Cell Identity broadcast feature.
 An instance of OperatorDU <<IOC>> should be created and configured for each POP.
 When configured the attributes override those in parent GNBDUFunction instance.

-If MOCN feature is not configured this IOC is not used.
+The OperatorDU <<IOC>> is only used to support MOCN with multiple cell identity broadcast feature.
+If MOCN with multiple cell identity broadcast feature is not supported, this IOC is not used.

 The following table identifies the necessary end points required for the representation of shared gNB and shared en-gNB, of all deployment scenarios.